GiuseppeTG/Concert-Webpage/README.md

 ## Getting Started

-For opening the online version of this project, go to: https://giuseppetg.github.io/Giuseppe-Concert-Webpage/

 To run this project locally on your computer clone using "git clone" command with this repo url.
 Open the file in your code editor.
 Run the project in you browser.